-For the quarter, total operating expenses increased \$37.4 million, or 8.3%, as compared to the same period in 2002.
-This increase is due largely to a 5.4% increase in ASMs combined with higher fuel and wage and benefit costs.
+For the six months ending June 30, 2003, total operating expenses increased \$60.8 million, or 6.5%, as compared to the same period in 2002.
+This increase is due largely to a 5.6% increase in ASMs combined with higher fuel, maintenance and wages and benefits costs.
 Operating expense per ASM excluding fuel decreased 1.3% as compared to the same period in 2002.
-Operating expense per ASM excluding fuel provides management and investors the ability to measure and monitor Alaska's performance absent the significant price volatility of fuel (See Alaska Airlines Financial and Statistical Data at page 21).
 Explanations of significant period-over-period changes in the components of operating expenses are as follows:

-- Wages and benefits increased \$22.3 million, or 13.5%, due to an 11.5% increase in average wages and benefits per employee combined with a 1.8% increase in the average number of employees.
-The increase in average wages and benefits per employee is due principally to higher pension costs related to our defined benefit plans, higher health insurance and workers compensation costs and scale and step increases for employees represented under collective bargaining agreements. - Aircraft fuel increased \$21.7 million, or 39.3%, due to a 34.7% increase in the fuel cost per gallon and a 3.5% increase in fuel gallons consumed.
-Air Group's fuel hedging program resulted in Alaska recognizing \$8.5 million in hedging gains during the first quarter of 2003, of which \$7.8 million is reflected in aircraft fuel and \$0.7 million is reflected in other-net.
-For the remainder of 2003, Air Group has fuel hedges in place for 35% of its expected fuel consumption, principally crude oil swaps at prices below \$22 per barrel. - Aircraft maintenance increased \$2.3 million, or 6.5%, due to increases in the number of airframe checks and outside repairs on major aircraft components. - Commissions decreased \$6.0 million, or 42.3%, due primarily to the elimination of travel agent base commissions starting in June 2002, and the continuing shift to direct sales channels.
-In 2003, 46.2% of Air Group ticket sales were made through traditional travel agents, compared to 53.1% in 2002.
-In 2003, 24.9% of the ticket sales were made through Alaska's Internet web site compared to 18.8% in 2002. - Other selling expenses decreased \$3.0 million, or 12.0%, due to lower customer reservation system costs and Mileage Plan selling costs partially offset by increases in credit card commissions and advertising expenses.
+- Wages and benefits increased \$39.8 million, or 11.7%, for the first six months of 2003 as compared to 2002.
+Approximately \$26.0 million of this increase reflects higher benefits, resulting from increases in pension costs of approximately \$19 million and higher health insurance and workers' compensation costs.
+The remaining \$13.8 million increase reflects wage rate increases and a 0.4% increase in the average number of employees. - Aircraft fuel increased \$26.6 million, or 22.3%, due to an 18.8% increase in the fuel cost per gallon and a 2.9% increase in fuel gallons consumed.
+Air Group's fuel hedging program resulted in Alaska recognizing \$14.2 million in hedging gains during the first half of 2003, of which \$12.6 million is reflected in aircraft fuel and \$1.6 million is reflected in other-net.
+For the remainder of 2003, Air Group has fuel hedges in place for 35% of its expected fuel consumption, principally crude oil swaps at prices below \$22 per barrel.
+In 2004 and 2005, Alaska has crude oil options in place to hedge 12% and 5%, respectively, of its expected fuel consumption at prices ranging from \$24 to \$29 per barrel. - Aircraft maintenance increased \$10.8 million, or 15.1%, due to increases in the number of outside airframe and engine checks and other outside repairs. - Commissions decreased \$8.0 million, or 28.2%, due primarily to the elimination of travel agent base commissions starting in June 2002, and the continuing shift to direct sales channels, offset by an increase in incentive payments to Horizon.
+In 2003, 45.9% of Air Group ticket sales were made through traditional travel agents, compared to 49.8% in 2002.
+In 2003, 25.9% of the ticket sales were made through Alaska's Internet web site compared to 19.6% in 2002.

-- Landing fees and other rentals increased \$5.1 million, or 21.6%.
-The 2002 results include a \$2.2 million credit from adjusting a December 2001 accrual due to a year-end airport assessment coming in lower than expected.
-Absent this amount, landing fees and other rentals increased 11.2%.
-The higher rates reflect modest volume growth and an increase in airports' cost of operations including facility expansion initiatives and increased costs for security. - Other expense decreased \$2.2 million, or 6.1%, primarily reflecting lower expenditures for insurance, supplies, data and communications and foreign exchange gains, partially offset by an increase in expenditures for property taxes, professional services and per diems.
-Insurance expense decreases are a reflection of several factors including additional coverage from government aviation insurance programs and competitive pressures in the aviation insurance market.
+- Other selling expenses decreased \$7.5 million, or 14.2%, due principally to lower computer reservation system costs, Mileage Plan costs and advertising costs, partially offset by an increase in credit card commissions. - Landing fees and other rentals increased \$7.8 million, or 15.0%.
+The higher rates reflect modest volume growth and an increase in airports' cost of operations, including facility expansion initiatives, and increased costs for security. - Other expense decreased \$5.4 million, or 7.3%, primarily reflecting lower expenditures for insurance, data lines and other communication services and property taxes, partially offset by an increase in expenditures for professional services and per diems.
+Insurance expense decreases are a reflection of several factors including lower cost coverage from government aviation insurance programs and competitive pressures in the aviation insurance market.
 However, aviation insurance remains substantially higher than before September 11, 2001.